Flowers of New York

 Tech Specs

-• Flowers of New York I, Brooklyn Botanical Garden, 2016
+Flowers of New York I — Brooklyn Botanic Garden, 2016

-To capture these photographs, I developed my own technique using a Canon EOSD camera.
-The editing of the images is minimal.
-They are not a photomontage.
+To create these photographs, I developed my own performative photographic technique using a Canon EOS camera.
+Image editing is minimal; the works are produced in-camera and are not photomontages.